vaiish371/tp/docs/UserGuide.md

 ### 2.4.5 Setting Assignment Comments: `set assignment comments`

-Sets the assignment comments of an existing assignment.
+This command allows you to set the assignment comments of an existing assignment.
 The assignment comment must not exceed 100 words.
 This feature will eventually support comments of unlimited length (we are still working on that feature!).

 | :bulb: |Although the edit and append features for assignment comments are still in production, you can recreate an edit by calling the "get assignment comments" (Section 2.20) command, copy-pasting the result onto your terminal and editing before calling this command.|
 |----------------------|-------------------------------------|